 Signed under the pains and penalties of perjury, I, Mervyn Yan, an authorized representative of Columbia Growth Inc., certify Columbia Growth, Inc. does not currently have employees and is therefore unable to register with the Massachusetts Department of Unemployment Assistance to obtain a Certificate of Good Standing or Compliance.

-Signature of Agent Name: Mervyn Yan Title: CEO
+Name: Mervyn Yan

+Title: CEO